So what new solution will bring us a large step forward?

 First point of call: The public (financially weak, but powerful)

 Financing a project with a higher risk usually results in higher a higher return for investors.
 As the Intrenex proposal is high risk, everyday, non-institutional investors will expect a high rate of interest.
 The return on this investment will have to paid for by the customers which purchase our energy – including you, dear reader.
 To reduce the unit price of the electricity produced will require assets to lower the sums needed from institutional investors and/or decrease interest payments.
 We propose to bring in these assets from some kind of a „mega crowdfunding event“.
-We will issue electronic certificates which bear no interest but have the right to obtain a fixed amount of electrical energy at a future date.
+We may issue electronic certificates which bear no interest but have the right to obtain a fixed amount of electrical energy at a future date.
 This certificate will likely be based on blockchain technology and can be seen as an „energy future“.

 Our second point of call: Institutional investors (strong but scarce)